• Home

 Start a Savings Account

 Once your high schooler has some money of their own, take them to the bank.
 Set them up with a savings account.
-Get them a debit card with a round up feature so they don’t forget to save.
+Get them a debit card with a round-up feature, so they don’t forget to save.

 Set Up a Budget